lingthio/Flask-User/docs/source/porting.rst

 PasswordManager() changes
 -------------------------
-Password related methods have been moved from the UserManager class to a separate PasswordManager class, accessible through the UserManager.password_manager attribute.
+Password related methods have been moved from the UserManager class to a separate PasswordManager class, accessible through the UserManager.password_manager property.

 We changed the ``verify_password()`` parameters to receive a ``hashed_password` parameter instead of the ``user`` parameter.